 Isn’t keeping my dog in a crate cruel?

-It’s only natural to worry, but it’s far from cruel.
+It’s only natural to worry, but it’s far from cruel… Though it is important that you use them properly!
 While owners tend to anthropomorphize — attribute human feelings to their pets — dogs see things differently.

 Not only will crate training eliminate the unnecessary frustration of housebreaking for both of you, it provides the consistent routine dogs thrive on while giving them a safe place to rest, free from household stress.